VSepaha/CompSysPintOS/README.txt

 5) Accessing User Memory (UNFINISHED)

 4/5/2016
-- We need to go through the design document and decide who will work on which part of the project.
+- We need to go through the design document and go through the different parts we need to do to complete the project.
 - Next time that we meet, we should have read up on the different aspects of the project to get an idea about what we are working on.